 If you or a companion can, take photos and videos of the scene and your injuries.
 It also can be helpful to document your footwear and clothing at the time.
 You will want to go home and set these items aside.
 Do not continue to wear your shoes, since you may cause them to show more wear and tear.
 Do not throw them away, as you might need them for a slip and fall lawsuit.

 Immediately following the accident, do not give the owner, manager, or their insurance company any official or recorded statements.
 Instead, call and speak with a slip and fall lawyer who is experienced with slip and fall accidents.
 You should be fully informed of your rights and legal options before dealing with an insurance company.

 When is a Property Owner Liable?

 After a slip and fall accident, you should work with our slip and fall lawyers to determine if you have a valid legal claim.
 The owner, manager, or tenant of the residential or commercial property where you fell is not necessarily liable for your injuries.
 It depends on why you were on the property, the duty of care the owner/manager/tenant owed you, and whether that duty of care was breached.

 Under Texas’ premises liability law, property owners owe the highest duty of care to an invitee.
 You are an invite if you are on that business’s property for your mutual benefit.
 Owners owe invitees the duty to make the property safe and warn against unreasonably dangerous and concealed conditions that the owner is or should be aware of.

 You are a licensee and owed the second highest duty of care if you are on the other party’s property for your own benefit.
 Owners owe licensees the duty to keep the property safe and to warn about unreasonable dangers the owner actually knows about.

-To determine your status on the property and whether or not the property owner, manager, or tenant breached the duty of care they owed you, call us today.
+To determine your status on the property and whether or not the property owner, manager, or tenant breached the duty of care they owed you, call our slip and fall lawyers today.